 Here’s a brief summary of how templates work in Hook.

-- Hook populates the “built-in templates folder with mostly blank templates (but some of the templates have sample content),
+- Hook populates the built-in templates folder with mostly blank templates (but some of the templates have sample content),

 - you can add and remove templates from the custom template folder,